 If your website hasn’t sold a common pin, go back to your drawing board and look for mistakes in your content marketing strategy.

-But in case you never know how to do this or what content marketing mistakes to look for, I have done the looking for you.
+In case you never know what content marketing mistakes to look for or how to avoid them, I have done the looking for you.

 Reading this post will show you what are the deadly content marketing mistakes to avoid, why content marketing fails, how can the mistakes cost your efforts and what can you do instead to make your content marketing strategy works?